wirebits/PicoWQuack/README.md

 9. Type your script and click on Run button.
 - The script executes!

-# Note
-Add a space by press `SPACE` key at the end of the script.

 # Before Coding...
 Start your code with `WAIT` so that board get time to initiate.